w3f/polkadot-wiki/docs/learn-staking.md

 ### Want to stake DOTs?

-- [Nominator Guide](maintain-guides-how-to-nominate-polkadot) - Become a nominator on the Kusama network.
+- [Nominator Guide](maintain-guides-how-to-nominate-polkadot) - Become a nominator on the Polkadot network.
-- [Validator Guide](maintain-guides-how-to-validate-polkadot) - Become a validator on the Kusama network.
+- [Validator Guide](maintain-guides-how-to-validate-polkadot) - Become a validator on the Polkadot network.

 ## Slashing